• Free shipping on all orders

 2. Inform the Owner

 If you know who the owner is, the first step you should take is to let them know as soon as possible.
-As hard as it’s going to be to have to inform a friend, family member, or neighbor what has happened, it’s the right thing to do.
-Be considerate and tactful in how you let them know and always do so in person if possible as a matter of respect.
+As hard as it will be to inform a friend, family member, or neighbor what has happened, it’s the right thing to do.
+Be considerate and tactful in how you let them know, and always do so in person, if possible, as a matter of respect.

 Even though what happened wasn’t your dog’s fault, you are the one who needs to take responsibility for it.
-It’s still going to be a very difficult time for the cat’s owner, and they should be treated with sensitivity.
-Dogs can be unpredictable, even if you have had them for years and have previously always been well behaved around other animals and went through training classes.
-As a dog parent, you are fully responsible for all of their actions that may have resulted from pain, illness, behavioral or socialization issues, fear, or other.
+It will still be difficult for the cat’s owner, and they should be treated with sensitivity.
+Dogs can be unpredictable, even if you have had them for years and enrolled them in training classes.
+As a dog parent, you are fully responsible for all of their actions.

 You’ll have to be ready for the owner to be devastated and, possibly, angry at you for the situation.
-Also, this is in no way professional legal advice but in certain situations, the owner may attempt to take legal action against you.
+Also, this is not professional legal advice, but the owner may attempt to take legal action against you.
 We would advise that you speak to a legal counselor if it seems like that’s a possibility.

 3. Offer to Pay for Burial/Cremation

-If the cat belonged to someone else, it’s a good idea to offer to pay for the cat’s burial or cremation if you’re able to.
-If this isn’t necessary, perhaps just offer to help in any way you can.
+If the cat belonged to someone else, it’s a good idea to offer to pay for the cat’s burial or cremation if possible.
+If this isn’t necessary, perhaps offer to help in any way you can.
 Though this won’t change what has happened, it’s a way of showing the owner that you care and regret what happened.

 Woman in burial